lorinkoz/django-pgschemas/docs/settings.rst

 Default: ``"django.db.backends.postgresql"``

 The base backend to inherit from.
-If you have a customized backend of PostgreSQL, you can specify it here.
+If you have a customized backend of Postgres, you can specify it here.

 ``PGSCHEMAS_PARALLEL_MAX_PROCESSES``
 ------------------------------------